Ramozz/Point-Cloud-Classification-and-Volume-Estimation/README.md

 ## Structure

-There are 2 main folders:
+There are 2 main sections:
 The individuals, which are scripts developed separatelly for later being included in the main module, some of them were not used in the final code, but may provide useful ideas and examples, containing:
 - cloud_remove - contains the functions for extracting the polygon's points from the surronding environment
 - cloud_volume - initial prototype for extracting the polygon and volume estimation